Disease Guide ·IBD ·2026

 Ongoing Medication Costs

 Monthly medications and prescription diet cost $600-$2,400/year.
-Most policies cover medications but some cap chronic conditions after a set period.
-The initial diagnostic workup ($500-$1,500) is where insurance provides the most immediate value.
+Most cover medications but some cap chronic conditions.
+Diagnostic workup ($500-$1,500) provides most immediate value.

 Red flag · Exclusion